Nethereum/Nethereum.Docs/docs/accounts.md

 var account = Account.LoadFromKeyStoreFile(accountFilePath, string password);
 ```

-If you are targetting other frameworks like core ora netstandard, portable loading directly from a file is not supported, to allow for major platform compatibility, in this scenario you will need to extract the json fist and pass it as a parameter.
+If you are targetting other frameworks like core or netstandard, portable loading directly from a file is not supported, to allow for major platform compatibility, in this scenario you will need to extract the json fist and pass it as a parameter.

 ```csharp
  var password = "password";